-As described in further detail in Note 8 to our Consolidated Financial Statements included in Part IV, Item 8 of this Annual Report on Form 10-K, on July 2, 2021, the Company filed a complaint against First Sabrepoint Capital Management, LP, Sabrepoint Capital Partners, LP, Sabrepoint Capital Participation, LP, George Baxter, and Donald Marchiony (collectively, "Sabrepoint") seeking relief for Sabrepoint's alleged role in a "short and distort scheme" to profit from an artificial decline in the Company's stock price stemming from an article posted on Seeking Alpha, which contained numerous false statements about the Company.
-On December 17, 2021, the Company's claims against Sabrepoint were dismissed by the court.
-We are pursuing an appeal of that order.
-The parties have briefed the narrowed appeal before the Texas Court of Appeals and oral argument was conducted on November 30, 2022.
-We may not be successful in this litigation, in which case we would have incurred significant costs and expenses.
+As described in further detail in "Note 8-Commitments and Contingencies" to our Consolidated Financial Statements included in Part IV, Item 8 of this Annual Report on Form 10-K, on July 2, 2021, the Company filed a complaint against First Sabrepoint Capital Management, LP, Sabrepoint Capital Partners, LP, Sabrepoint Capital Participation, LP, George Baxter, and Donald Marchiony (collectively, "Sabrepoint") seeking relief for Sabrepoint's alleged role in a "short and distort scheme" to profit from an artificial decline in the Company's stock price stemming from an article posted on Seeking Alpha, which contained numerous false statements about the Company.
+On December 17, 2021, the Company's claims against Sabrepoint were dismissed by the court, which granted (i) Sabrepoint's motion for summary judgment on collateral estoppel grounds, and (ii) motion to dismiss pursuant to the Texas Citizens Participation Act ("TCPA").
+On March 21, 2022, after the Company filed a notice signaling an intent to appeal both orders, the Court of Appeals for the Fifth District of Texas (the "Court of Appeals") entered an order declaring the trial court's TCPA order "VOID because the motion was denied by operation of law ....
+"Accordingly, the Company narrowed its appeal to the trial court's grant of summary judgment.
+On January 26, 2022, Sabrepoint filed a motion for attorney's fees relating to the defense of that action.
+The trial court granted the motion for certain fees claimed by Sabrepoint as relating to its pursuit of its TCPA motion, but as noted above, the Court of Appeals subsequently overturned the TCPA order that formed the basis of Sabrepoint's fee request, mooting the motion and the Court's order on the same.
+On June 30, 2023, the Court of Appeals granted the Company's appeal, determining that the Company's claims against Sabrepoint are not barred, reversing the trial court and remanding the case for further proceedings on the merits.
+On October 13, 2023, Sabrepoint filed a Petition for Review with the Texas Supreme Court, requesting the court to review the Court of Appeals' decision.
+The Company filed a response to the Sabrepoint Petition for Review with the Texas Supreme Court on December 27, 2023.
+Sabrepoint filed a reply in support of its petition on January 25, 2024, and on February 16, 2024, the court requested a briefing on the merits.
+On January 16, 2025, the Texas Supreme Court held oral arguments, and Sabrepoint's appeal is now fully briefed and pending a decision by the court.
+For more information see "Note 8-Commitments and Contingencies" to our Consolidated Financial Statements included in Part IV, Item 8 of this Annual Report on Form 10-K. We may not be successful in this litigation, in which case we would have incurred significant costs and expenses.
 Even if we are successful, there can be no assurance that we will be able to recover damages.
 To the extent that any such adverse effects exceed any benefits we may realize from pursuing this litigation, our business, prospects, financial condition and results of operations may suffer materially.